mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/python-tracker/Python-Tracker.md

 <a name="subject-class" />
 ## 3. Adding extra data: The Subject class

-You may have additional information about your application's environment, current user and so on, which you want to send to Snowplow with each event.
+You may have additional information about the user (i.e. subject) performing the action or the environment in which the user has performed the action, some of that additional data can be sent into Snowplow with each event as part of the subject class.

 Create a subject like this: